-With the decision of the Public Prosecutor Judge Ouaidate to grant him permission to stay in Lebanon, Carlos Ghosn expressed his relief at dealing instead with the Lebanese justice system and declared his readiness to serve Lebanon.
+With the decision of the Public Prosecutor Judge Ghassan Oueidat to grant him permission to stay in Lebanon, Carlos Ghosn expressed his relief at dealing instead with the Lebanese justice system and declared his readiness to serve Lebanon.

-As for the file of him entering Israeli territory and making a deal on behalf of Nissan, Judge Oueidate kept it pending of another future hearing in his office, according to MBS news.
+As for the file of him entering Israeli territory and making a deal on behalf of Nissan, Judge Oueidat kept it pending for another future hearing in his office, according to MBS news.

 At that, Ghosn revealed in a comment to LBC, according to MBS, that he felt more comfortable dealing with the Lebanese judiciary compared to the Japanese judiciary and that he “will fully cooperate with the Lebanese judiciary.”